beads89/animal-shelter/README.md

 ## 🌐 About the Project

 ### 📖 Description
-This API uses RESTful principles to create an animal shelter that houses a number of cats and dogs, integrated is Swagger for documentation purposes.
+This API uses RESTful principles to create an animal shelter that houses a number of cats and dogs, Swagger has been integrated for documentation purposes.
 Full CRUD has been implemented for both API parameters of Cats and Dogs and is enabled via Swagger.
 A working MVC is in progress.

 ### 🦠 Known Bugs

 * This is not a real API, which is the greatest shame of all.
 * Front-end AnimalClient view is not currently supported.
 If an instruction includes both AnimalShelter and AnimalClient, please only pay mind to AnimalShelter.
-All steps involving AnimalClient can safely be ignored, current views will return a 404 not found.
+All steps involving AnimalClient can safely be ignored, current views will only return a list of Cats.
+For viewing, please refer to Endpoints under <a href="#🛰️-api-documentation">API Documentation</a>.

 ### 🛠 Built With
 * [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0)